nathantouze/RemoteShell/README.md

 ## Getting Started

 ### Installing conan
 Conan is a dependency manager used by our program to make it works.
 To compile it, you need to [install it](https://conan.io/downloads.html) if this isn't already installed on your machine.
-Then, there is some remote links to add to conan.
+Then, there are some remote links to add to conan.
 Execute these commands:
 ```bash
 conan remote add https://bintray.com/conan/conan-center https://api.bintray.com/conan/conan/conan-center
 conan remote add https://bintray.com/epitech/public-conan https://api.bintray.com/conan/epitech/public-conan